Posts tagged Foundations

 Learn

 Today, we come to the next part of our BLESS tool, which helps us to live in a way that not only blesses others, but helps them to believe in Jesus too.
-After beginning in prayer for the people we want to share God’s love with, the next step is to listen.
+After beginning in prayer for the people we want to share God’s love with, the next step is to Listen.
 This is what the L stands for in the acronym BLESS.
 It’s true that people don’t care what you know until they know you care.
 So we listen well.
 We ask questions.
 What’s going on in their world?
 What’s their story?
 What’s important to them?
 Show genuine interest in who they are and what matters to them.
 Who is someone you want to go deeper with by learning something about their story?

 Pray